1mansri/nested-comment-backend/API_DOCUMENTATION.md

 **Endpoint:** `POST /create-comment`

 **Description:** Creates a new comment on a post or replies to an existing comment.
+Returns the created comment with user information.

 **Request Body:**